BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The OpenCL programming framework is well-suited to such heterogeneous computing environments, as a single OpenCL code may be executed on multiple different device types.
 When combined with autotuning, an OpenCL code may exhibit good performance across varied devices. [@spafford2010maestro, @chaimov2014toward, @nugteren2015cltune, @price2017analyzing]
+OpenCL has been used for DSP programming since 2012 [@li2012enabling].
+Furthermore, Mitra et al. [@mitra2018development] propose a hybrid programming environment that combines OpenMP, OpenCL and MPI to utilize a nCore Brown-Dwarf system where each node contains an ARM Cortex-A15 host CPU, a single Texas Instruments Keystone II DSP and two Keystone I DSPs.
 OpenCL codes can be written to be easily linked with auto-tuners -- such as allowing the local work group size being set from the command line or as a macro in the pre-processor, these are set during execution and during compilation respectively.

 Kernel compilation flags are an additional tuning argument which affects runtime performance of accelerator specific OpenCL kernel codes.